Qixuan-Kia-Wang06/Haven-Micro-Trust/README.md

 # 🏦 Haven-Micro-Trust — An Inclusive Online Trust Platform for the Silver Economy

-> 🚀 *Introduction to FinTech* Course Project | An intelligent trust management app powered by Google AI Studio
+> 🚀 ECON1501-*Introduction to FinTech* Course Project | An intelligent trust management app powered by Google AI Studio

 ## 📖 Background